 The Learning Resource Center (LRC) works with students of all abilities to help them achieve academic success.

-The Leadership Team (LT) is the administration group that includes the headmaster, the three divisional principals, the director of the SSS division, and the business manager.
+The Leadership Team (LT) is the administration group that includes the head of school, the three divisional principals, the director of the SSS division, and the business manager.

 Is the housing, office, and meeting complex next to the auditorium and dining hall, but it is not officially part of our campus.

 Is the small gym area located in an upper floor of the gym building accessible from the lobby.

 Missionary Kid (MK) - an internationally recognized term which identifies the children of missionaries.

 Moodle is the software we use for an interactive online presence to supplement many classes.
 It is also an important part of our contingency plan in case we have to close for an extended period of time for an emergency such as a natural disaster or disease outbreak.

 The Multi-purpose Room (MPR) is an area off the academic building atrium and across from the library that is often used for public meetings and other gatherings.

 Middle School (MS) division.
 At CAJ middle school includes grades 6, 7, and 8.